cultureamp/ecr-scan-results-buildkite-plugin/README.md

 or high vulnerabilities reported, but there are configurable thresholds on this behaviour.

+> ℹ️ TIP: if you want the build to continue when vulnerabilities are found, be
+> sure to supply values for `max-criticals` and `max-highs` parameters.
+If these
+> are set to high values your build will never fail, but details will be
+> supplied in the annotation.

 ## Example

 Add the following lines to your `pipeline.yml`: